TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 5 - Log Insight/4.5.2-vrealize-operations/_index.md

 ![](4.5.2-fig-5.png)

 vRealize Operations has 2 UI that are accessed via separate URLs.
-The Admin UI is for platform administration such as upgrading vRealize Operations, so it’s important to track login activities.
+The Admin UI is for platform administration such as upgrading vRealize Operations, so it's important to track login activities.
 How many failed login attempts made in the Admin UI is also provided out of the box.

-We’ve covered admin.
+We've covered admin.
 How about root?
 As this is a Linux account as opposed to vRealize Opertions account, check the Linux content pack.
 The concept is the same.

 What IP address do they login from?
 This helps you trace the location of the user who used the account.
 The following chart shows 6 different users and when they log in.
 We can drill down to any of them to see the exact time and the IP address used.